Last changed 26 days ago.

 Positive Psychology / Positive Thinking

-Abe Lincoln once remarked that "most folks are about as happy as they make their minds up to be."
+Abe Lincoln once remarked, "most folks are about as happy as they make their minds up to be."

 Did you ever read the story called "The Little Engine That Could" (amazon.com)?
 If so, you probably remember the words "I think I can, I think I can, I think I can..."

-I've always believed in positive thinking, it always has felt right in my heart, and finally it's been scientifically proven that it makes sense!
+I've always believed in positive thinking, it always has felt right in my heart.
+It is a loving action that affects yourself as well as those around you.
+Finally, it's been scientifically proven that it makes sense!
 For example, science has shown that positive emotions are healthier for you then negative emotions.
-And positive emotions help you move forward in life, not unlike the "I think I can" mantra that helped "the little engine that could" overcome a seemingly impossible task.
+In addition, positive emotions help you move forward in life, not unlike the "I think I can" mantra that helped "the little engine that could" overcome a seemingly impossible task.
 On the flip side, if you google the effects of negative thinking (google), there are many pages that provide lists of the emotional and physical costs of negative thinking.

 Using a simple analogy, what do you think would happen if you exercised only your left arm and not your right arm?
 The answer, of course is that your left arm would get stronger and your right would be weaker.
 Well the brain works in a similar manor.
 Negativity creates more and "stronger" negative neuron paths in your brain, causing you to think more negatively.